 From the Guardian: “Bridget Jones’s Baby: The Diaries, to be published on 11 October with Jonathan Cape, will focus on Bridget’s “somewhat bumpy journey into motherhood”.
 It will follow the release of the forthcoming film of the same name on 16 September, which was previously believed to not have a corresponding book”.

 I am a huge Bridget fan.
 So, not only did the subject of the movie vex me somewhat, I am having lots of trouble with NOT being able to read the book of the same subject before I see the film.
 Wait you say?
 Oh no I couldn’t possibly – I’m one of those people.
 I was plumping for the new movie to be based on Mad about The Boy – I knew the actors had aged (well, no one can stop nature) and were probably past their credible prime baby making days, and it seemed more appropriate.
-However, it’s apparent now that Fielding opted to write a retrospective #2.5 book, so be that as it may, as fans, we know how it all ends for Bridget before we’ve seen the new film, or read the new book before we’ve all read Mad about The Boy.
+However, it’s apparent now that Fielding opted to write a retrospective #2.5 book, so be that as it may, as fans, we know how it all ends for Bridget before we’ve seen the new film, or read the new book because we’ve all read Mad about The Boy.
 I would imagine I’m not the only one having this dilemma.

 I’m not going to hold any of this against Fielding or the publisher of her new book Jonathan Cape as Bridget was originally derived in much the same way.
 I’m hoping that Jude, Shazza and Tom will all be present.
 Therefore in true urban family style … “come the fuck-on Bridget!”.